PaddlePaddle/Paddle/doc/design/ops/sequence_decoder.md

-# Sequence Decoder Design
+# An LoD based Sequence Decoder (Beam Search)
-Sequence Decoder is an operator that help generate sequences, it shares much logic with dynamic recurrent op.
+Sequence Decoder is an operator that help generate sequences, it shares much logic with `dynamic_recurrent_op`, but some more codes to support beam search algorithm.

 In text generation tasks, such as machine translation, a neural network is trained to rate candidate words given the context,